-Capital Programs Assistant
+Capital Programs and Prolog Coordinator

 Linda joined the Houston Parks Board in August 2016.
 She provides administrative support to the organization’s Capital Programs team.
 Linda has 14 years of experience in the service industry as well 4 years of experience in office management.
-Being a native Houstonian, Linda is excited to become a part of Houston Parks Board.
+Being a native Houstonian, Linda is excited to be a part of Houston Parks Board.

 Danny Zirilli, PE, RLA